Subscription Modal Banner

 Allocate a fixed amount or percentage of your monthly income for the tuition fund.
 It doesn't matter if the amount varies—at least you have some money set aside regularly just for that purpose.

 The 80-20 rule is a savings formula based on Pareto’s Principle or “the law of the vital few.”
-Using the 80-20 formula, you'll base your budget on your take-home income, after taxes and other expenses are deducted from your salary.
+Using this formula, you'll base your budget on your take-home income, after taxes and other expenses are deducted from your salary.

 While it may be difficult to separate your needs and wants, the 20% you take away from your monthly income is an absolute for when you're saving for your child’s education.